RichardScottOZ/Comic-Analysis/README.md

 # Closure Lite Framework
 - A multimodal fusion model to look at images, text and panel reading order.
+    - Aim - get multimodal fused embeddings that would be queryable for similarity
+        - Embeddings stored in zarr works nicely for speed at size currently
+            - 80K 'perfect match subset' test takes up around 500MB on disk.
+        - See interface - with a flask ask to do that
     - Designed to be useable on a reasonable retail GPU - so 384 dim ebeddings etc.

 ## Data
 - Comic pages, lots of them.
 - VLM text extraction test - basically I wanted to try this ahead of general OCR - which is definitely not aimed at comics.

+## Basic Process
+# Basic Process

+Find comics
+- amazon
+- dark horse
+- calibre [humble bundle, drive thru etc.]
+- TODO; neon ichigan scraping? new humble bundle
+    - deal with duplicate comics - no point having two copies in embeddings

+Convert to pages - from pdf/cbz etc.

+Use VLMS to get panel text for each page

+Use Fast-RCNN to get panel boxes and coords

+Join together into DataSpec for modelling
+- coco_to_dataspec

+Make perfect match subset for training properly

+Train model
+- users closure_lite_dataset - closure_lite_simple_framework - train_closure_lite_simple_with_list

+Embeddings
+- Run model to make embeddings

+Query
+- By Code or Interface

+## Perfect Match Notes

+- Make sure text is as close to right panels as we can - same number from rcnn and vlm
+    - Train with this dataset
+- We got 25% alignment betwen fast-rcnn and various vlm runs - so need to work out what is best and affordable there
+    - do we need to ocr fast rcnn